wix-incubator/books-manager-home-exam/README.md

 2. Go [here](https://github.com/new/import) and import this repository into your account.
 Make sure to select the **private** option.
 3. [Clone](https://try.github.io/) your new repository to your computer.
 4. Make sure you have *Node.js* 10 or higher and *npm* 6 or higher installed.
+5. Before starting to run the local client or the local server on the first time, make sure to install packages by running `npm install` in the client/server folder.
-5. To start the client `cd client && npm start`.
+6. To start the client `cd client && npm start`.
-6. To start server `cd server && npm start`.
+7. To start server `cd server && npm start`.
-7. **SHAYKA who they should send their submissions? they need to add someone/entity as a contributor. we probabyl need a generic github user from IT to handle this submissions...**
+8. **SHAYKA who they should send their submissions? they need to add someone/entity as a contributor. we probabyl need a generic github user from IT to handle this submissions...**

 ## Your mission, should you choose to accept it
 Create a book keeping web app that has two main components: